peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 The number of digits in the decimal form of this integer.
 Returns 1 if this number is 0.

+<a id="GetDigitCountAsInt64"></a>
+### GetDigitCountAsInt64

+    public long GetDigitCountAsInt64();

+Returns the number of decimal digits used by this integer, in the form of a 64-bit signed integer.

+<b>Return Value:</b>

+The number of digits in the decimal form of this integer.
+Returns 1 if this number is 0.
+Returns 2^63 - 1 (  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java) if the number of decimal digits is 2^63 - 1 or greater.
+(Use  `GetDigitCountAsEInteger`  instead if the application relies on the exact number of decimal digits.)

 <a id="GetHashCode"></a>
 ### GetHashCode